Alkoxy25/LeslieGisHub.github.io/README.md

 ## **Project II: Namdini Gold Project**

  **Role**
 Geotechnical consultancy and supervision of the construction of three dams during the infrastructure phase of the Namdini Gold Project.

+**GIS was incoporated in Geotechnical workflows and played a crucial part in the advancement and completion of the project**

  **Maps**
 Below are some maps created during the project: